William W. picture

 e: wwynder@awattorneys.com

-Mr. Wynder, one of two named partners who were instrumental in forming a firm determined to become a premier law firm devoted to the practice of public law, has transitioned his status from that of equity partner to being of-counsel.
-Over his career, Mr. Wynder has specialized in the fields of municipal governance, land use & zoning law, general public law, municipal litigation, constitutional torts, and election matters.
-Most recently, Mr. Wynder assisted the City of Rancho Palos Verdes in the acquisition of 96 acres of scenic coastal land to forever protect the Lower Filiorum and Plumtree properties from threats of development.
-He will, however, remain actively involved in assisting the City of Carson in the enforcement and collection of its Oil Industry Business License tax involving the major oil refineries in that community.
+Mr. Wynder is one of two named partners instrumental in forming the Firm in 2003.
+For some 21 years since then, Mr. Wynder has dedicated his practice to public service, representing and advising a host of cities, planning commissions, successor agencies, housing authorities, and special districts.
+Over the span of his 40-plus-year legal career, Mr. Wynder has specialized in the fields of municipal governance, land use & zoning law, general public law, municipal litigation, constitutional torts, and election matters.
+Mr. Wynder has served as City Attorney in five cities, with an average tenure of close to 15 years providing legal advice to these communities.
+Prior to December 2023, Mr. Wynder served as the City Attorney for the cities of Glendora, nestled at the base of the scenic San Gabriel Mountains, and Rancho Palos Verdes, located on the Palos Verdes Peninsula overlooking the Pacific Ocean (you may have read about the landslide devastating this beautiful community).
+Last December, Mr. Wynder stepped down as a “full-time” partner.
+He now works on special projects for the Firm, including such matters as assisting the City of Carson in the enforcement and collection of its Oil Industry Business License tax involving major oil refineries and advising the City of Rancho Palos Verdes with respect to important housing issues.
 Mr. Wynder is looking forward to enjoying more time pursuing his outside interests.
 He, and his wife Carol, are the parents of seven children and the grand-parents of 17 perfect grand-children.
-They plan on devoting more time traveling to and spending time with family.
+They plan on devoting more time to traveling and spending time with family.

 Mr. Wynder was part of a team of litigators who obtained a landmark published ruling from the United States Court of Appeals for the Ninth Circuit reversing a nearly $8 million trial verdict against firm client the City of Carson.